French ex-minister in illegal funding probe

 Sarkozy's office in late August denied allegations published in a national newspaper he was handed cash by Bettencourt for his 2007 election campaign.

-Bettencourt, France's richest woman, is the largest shareholder in cosmetics group L'Oreal.
+Bettencourt, France's richest woman, is the largest shareholder in cosmetics group L'Oreal (OREP.PA).

 (Reporting By John Irish; Editing by Andrew Roche)